Table of Contents

 Who reviews and approves research at UCLA?

 UCLA IRBs include both scientists and people who are not scientists.
 Most of the members are UCLA faculty and staff.
 There are also members from the community who do not have any ties to UCLA.
+This helps ensure inclusion of different perspectives.
+University leadership appoints IRB members based on their expertise and protects them from undue influence.

-- the risks of research are as low as possible
+- the risks of research are managed

 - the risks are reasonable compared to the possible benefits (an IRB looks at possible benefits to both participants and to society)

-- participants will be fully informed before, during and after the research
+- participants will be fully informed before, during and after the research (with some limited exceptions)

 - participants will be selected and treated fairly